rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/start-on-startup.md

 ## Starting RethinkDB instances ##

-First, create the RethinkDB data directory with the following command:
+First, create the RethinkDB data directory with the following command and set the ownership to the `rethinkdb` user:

 ```
 rethinkdb create -d /path/to/your/rethinkdb/directory
+sudo chown -R rethinkdb.rethinkdb /path/to/your/rethinkdb/directory
 ```

 Then, copy the sample configuration file and use the [configuration file](/docs/config-file) documentation as a guide to customize it.
 (If you don't have the sample `.conf` file, you can download it [here][conf].)